asoa/WinEvent_ELK/README.md

 The logstash conf files to parse the event logs listed above are in ~/logstash/conf and are mapped (docker volumes) from your local host to the Elastic Stack docker container at runtime

+### Elasticsearch-py Library

+From the docs: "Official low-level client for Elasticsearch.
+Its goal is to provide common ground for all Elasticsearch-related code in Python; because of this it tries to be opinion-free and very extendable.
+For a more high level client library with more limited scope, have a look at elasticsearch-dsl - it is a more pythonic library sitting on top of elasticsearch-py."

+How this project uses elasticsearch-py: to programmatically query data in the elasticsearch database using Apache Lucene syntax to "find all the things."